-I wrote a post about stretching my comfort zone when I initially started uni (which you can read about here), and whilst I stand by how proud I am of myself for facing those things, the past couple months have actually seen my comfort zone double in size, maybe even triple.
+I have been seriously stretching my comfort zone ever since I started university (which you can read about here), but the past couple months have actually seen my comfort zone double in size, maybe even triple.
 I’ve found an amazing group of friends at uni and I’m feeling incredibly lucky for it, as I’m happier than I’ve ever been.

 I’m a big endorser of being proud of our achievements no matter how small they may seem, and I fully believe in the worth of writing them down to look at when you feel low.
 Sometimes we can feel defeated if things aren’t moving along as quickly as we would like, and in those moments there’s so much to gain in reading through a list of previous achievements.
 It reminds us that we are capable, and that we can do anything we set our minds to.

 I’ve made a small list of things that I have achieved at uni recently, things that I would never have so much as imagined myself doing a couple of months ago, and I really urge you to give it a try too!

 - Going on nights out and staying at friends’ afterwards without so much as a second thought about it.
 This is something that would have filled me with dread before starting uni, but which now fills me with so much excitement that I think I might burst.

 - Making extremely last minute plans, and dealing with it when plans change abruptly.
 This would have filled me with panic before due to the element of the unknown, however now I can take it in my stride as I’m just happy to be seeing my friends, regardless of when the plans were created.